oscarskjal/Flask_CV/README.md

 2. Open the repo

-3. Open a new terminal and type pip install -r requirements.txt
+3. Open a new terminal and activate the virtual environment by typing: venv\Scripts\Activate

+4. type pip install -r requirements.txt

-4. Lastly type in the terminal: python app.py
+5. Lastly type in the terminal: python app.py